Pierre de Bocosel de Chastelard: Career

 From the service of the Constable Montmorency, Chastelard, then a page, passed to the household of Marshal Damville, whom he accompanied in his journey to Scotland in escort of Mary (1561).
 He returned to Paris in the marshal's train, but left for Scotland again shortly afterwards, bearing letters of recommendation to Mary from his old protector, Montmorency, and the Regrets addressed to the Queen Dowager of France by Pierre de Ronsard, his master in the art of song.
-He undertook to transmit to the poet the service of plate with which Mary rewarded him.
-But he had fallen in love with the queen, who is said to have encouraged his passion.
+He attempted to deliver to the poet the service of plate with which Mary rewarded him.
+By now, he had developed an obsessive love for the queen.

-Copies of verse passed between them; she lost no occasion of showing herself partial to his person and conversation.
 The young man was welcomed in her cabinet room.
 One day he hid himself under her bed at Holyrood Palace, where he was discovered by her maids of honour, or two male grooms of the chamber.
-Mary pardoned the offence, and the old familiar terms between them were resumed.
-Chastelard was so rash as again to violate her privacy.
-He was discovered a second time under her bed at Burntisland, seized, sentenced and beheaded the next morning at St Andrews on 22 February 1563.
+Mary pardoned the offence, but Chastelard was foolish enough to violate her privacy again.
+He was discovered a second time under her bed at Burntisland, seized, sentenced and beheaded at St Andrews on 22 February 1563.
 He met his fate valiantly and consistently, reading, on his way to the scaffold, his master's noble Hymne de la mort, and turning at the instant of doom towards the palace of Holyrood, to address to his unseen mistress the famous farewell "Adieu, toi si belle et si cruelle, qui me tues et que je ne puis cesser d'aimer" ("farewell to you, so beautiful and so cruel, who kill me and whom I cannot cease to love").
-This at least is the version of the Memoirs of Brantôme, who is, however, notoriously untrustworthy.
-But for his madness of love, it is possible that Chastelard would have left no shadow or shred of himself behind.
-As it is, his life and death are of interest as illustrating the wild days in which his lot was cast.
+This at least is the version of the Memoirs of Brantôme, who is, however, a notoriously untrustworthy source.

+A "Madame de Curosot" was said to be a Huguenot sponsor of the poet.
+It has been suggested that she was Charlotte de Laval, the wife of Gaspard II de Coligny.
+The name "Curosot" may have a cipher name substituted for "Châtillon" in original correspondence.